mrosseel/vast-automation/README.md

 ## TODO

+- after convert_fits we should stop and not crash if there is no reference frame defined
 - check out https://public.lanl.gov/palmer/fastchi.html for period determination
 - check out https://github.com/toros-astro/astroalign for aligning
 - new ensemble comparison star calculation?